Frequently Asked Questions

 3. What are the values, mission and vision of NightShift?

+Here’s what we do and why we do it.
 At NightShift it is our utmost goal to treat street friends with respect and dignity, regardless of individual circumstances.
 Our mission is to love unconditionally and help each other find hope and purpose.
 We exist to care for the holistic needs of others, 365 days a year, by building relationships and restoring lives through our vision of outreach, counselling, education and transitional housing.
 We endeavour to reflect and demonstrate the Christian values and principles of integrity, humility, perseverance and unity.

 4. How does NightShift fund its operations?